Anti-gender movement: Brazil

 Former President of Brazil Jair Bolsonaro has characterized "gender ideologists" as a force that is opposed to conservative Christianity.
 He has also said that he wants to ban "gender ideology in schools".

 Colombia

-During the 2016 Colombian peace agreement referendum, evangelical Christian pressure groups and right-wing politicians that opposed the peace agreement argued that protections for LGBT people in the treaty were "an instrument to impose gender ideology".
+During the 2016 Colombian peace agreement referendum, evangelical Christian groups and right-wing politicians who opposed the peace agreement argued that protections for LGBTQ people in the treaty were "an instrument to impose gender ideology".
 This helped motivate much of the evangelical electorate to oppose the agreement, which was ultimately rejected by voters, 50.22% (No) to 49.78% (Yes).

+Middle East

+Iraq

+In 2023, the Iraqi government issued an order officially prohibiting media from using the word "gender".
+It also mandated that the word "homosexuality" be avoided, in favor of "sexual deviance".

+Turkey

+The government has supported anti-LGBTQ marches with the name of "The Great Family Meeting" by airing public statements on national TV.
+The state also suppresses pride parades.

+One of the primary sources of anti-gender action is religious congregations in Turkey.
+All major parties of the governing Cumhur İttifakı, and some prominent people from opposition parties, also engage in anti-gender rhetoric.